abdrahmansoltan/Learning-Notes/JavaScript/00-JS_Advanced_concepts.md

 ### Interpreted Language

+- The interpreter translates and runs code **one statement at a time**
+  - each line of code is translated to machine-code one-by-one as the script is run.
+  - the interpreter always looks for **variables** and **function declarations** before going through each section of a script, line-by-line.
 - Errors found when the code is run
-- The interpreter translates and runs code one statement at a time
 - Interpreter starts running the code quickly
 - Interpreted code runs more slowly
 - it's more fit to `javascript` as JS runs on the browser